epfl-ada/ada-2021-project-nerf/README.md

 ## Abstract
 Wildfires, hurricanes, droughts - just another regular year on planet Earth.
 The common factor is none other than **climate change**.
 <br><br>
-Climate change is a topic that deeply concerns all of us and potentially the most devastating problem that the humanity has ever faced.
+Climate change is a topic that deeply concerns all of us and potentially the most devastating problem that humanity has ever faced.
 Although the impacts of global warming are sporadically occurring, thus providing a false sense of comfort, it is important to address these issues and take action.
 This is a human responsibility but nonetheless a political one as well.
 <br><br>
-For that reason, we want to analyze how concerned are the US politicians.
+For that reason, we want to analyze how concerned are US politicians.
 Are they raising awareness about global warming and is fighting climate change a part of their agenda?
-Or perhaps, is this a topic they would rather sweep under the rug.
+Or perhaps, is this a topic they would rather sweep under the rug?
 <br>
-Moreover, we want to investigate whether there are any correlations between specific demographics (e.g. age, education, state of domicile, etc.) and the attitude towards climate change.
+Moreover, we want to investigate whether there are any correlations between specific demographical features (e.g. age, education, state of domicile, etc.) or political affiliations and the attitude towards climate change.

 ## Goal
 In this project, we aim to analyze quotes from US politicians concerning climate change.
 This should allow us to paint a picture of the importance of climate change from a politician's point of view.
 <br><br>
 In addition to this, we strive to provide answers to the following questions:
-- How often does a specific politician give statements about climate change.
+- How often does a specific politician give statements about climate change?
 In other words, what is the ratio between climate change and non-climate change quotes?
 - Which politician talks the most about climate change?
-- Can we relate the opinion about climate change towards specific demographic parameters?
+- Can we relate the opinion about climate change to specific demographic parameters?
 - At what points in time do politicians talk (more) about climate change (e.g. immediately after a disaster)?
 - Which politicians are the first to forget about the problems related to climate change?
 - and more...

-Certainly, all the aforementioned questions should be addressed in respect to political parties as well.
+Certainly, all the aforementioned questions should be addressed with respect to political parties as well.

 ## Data
 The data we will use for our analysis consists of: